DevDivine-001/FULL-STACK-MERN-Divine-REAL-Estate/README.md

-These are the list of code that i used to build the Real-Estate Website
+These are the list of code that I used to build the Real-Estate Website

 1, Vite: Fast and modern build tool for frontend development.